routingblog/arbitration/content/docs/solutions.md

 One simple fix for arbitration is to allow the _customer_ or _employee_ to revoke their consent at any time - but not the corporation.
 This would allow for arbitration to remain as an option - while encouraging the agreements to become fair.

+I have not seen anyone else propose this change.

 # Footnotes

 [^realright1]: Ryan Schimmel.
 (2023).
 A Real Right to Litigate: Dismantling Mandatory Arbitration and the Restoring Justice for Workers Act.
 SETON HALL LEGISLATIVE JOURNAL, 47 pp 106